mollerhoj/Scandinavian-ULMFiT/README.md

 Trained on 80,284,231 tokens, and validated on 8,920,387 tokens.
 We achieve a perplexity of 26.31.

+- Finnish

+Trained on 68,775,370 tokens, and validated on 7,641,571 tokens.
+We achieve a perplexity of 27.66

 Training even higher performance models is possible, but require more (costly) training time.
 If you need a model with higher performance, feel free to contact us.

 ### Paper